GoogleChrome/web.dev/src/site/content/en/blog/whats-new-pagespeed-insights/index.md

 ### Additional helpful information

-The report now includes a new information section at the bottom of each field and lab card sharing the following details about the sampled data.
+The report now includes a new information section at the bottom of each field and lab card sharing the following details about the sampled data:

 +   Data collection period
 +   Visit durations